 Skip to content

-Interview with WHOI OTT: IP Basics
+Interview with Tech Transfer: IP Basics

 Intellectual property (IP) is an essential tool for research and development, especially for early-